Unfolded Equations for Current Interactions of 4d Massless Fields as a Free System in Mixed Dimensions: Preliminaries

-The equations (\ref{CON2}) are independent of (\ref{CON1}) for spins $s=0$ and $s=\half$ and partially independent for spin one but become consequences of (\ref{CON1}) for $s>1$.
-The equations (\ref{CON1}) express the holomorphic and antiholomorphic components of spin $s\geq 1$ 0-forms $C(y,\bar{y}|x)$ via derivatives of the massless field gauge 1-forms described by $\go(y,\bar{y}|x)$.
-This identifies the spin $s\geq 1$ holomorphic and antiholomorphic components of the 0-forms $C(y,\bar{y}|x)$ with the Maxwell tensor, on-shell Rarita-Schwinger curvature, Weyl tensor and their HS generalizations.
-In addition, the equations (\ref{CON1}) impose the standard field equations on the spin $s>1$ massless gauge fields.
-The dynamical equations for spins $s\leq 1$ are contained in the equations (\ref{CON2}).
+The equations (\ref{CON2}) are independent of (\ref{CON1}) for spins $s=0$ and $s=\half$ and partially independent for $s=1$ but become consequences of (\ref{CON1}) for $s>1$.
+The equations (\ref{CON1}) express the holomorphic and antiholomorphic components of spin-$s\geq 1$ zero-forms $C(y,\bar{y}|x)$ via derivatives of the massless field gauge one-forms described by $\go(y,\bar{y}|x)$.
+This identifies the spin-$s\geq 1$ holomorphic and antiholomorphic components of the zero-forms $C(y,\bar{y}|x)$ with the Maxwell tensor, on-shell Rarita-Schwinger curvature, Weyl tensor and their HS generalizations.
+In addition, the equations (\ref{CON1}) impose the standard field equations on the spin-$s>1$ massless gauge fields.
+The dynamical equations for $s\leq 1$ are contained in the equations (\ref{CON2}).